In-Person & Virtual

 11:30 AM – 12:30 PM (ET)

-Seating is first come, first served and requires advanced registration in addition to general registration for in person admission.
+Seating is first come, first served and requires advanced registration.

 Renowned portrait photographers Martin Schoeller, B.A.
 Van Sise, and Jonathan Alpeyrie have all undertaken extensive projects photographing Holocaust survivors or global conflicts.
 Together in a panel moderated by Associated Press photojournalist Jacquelyn Martin, they will discuss their approaches to sharing the stories of survivors through portraiture.

 Martin Schoeller is one of the world’s preeminent contemporary portrait photographers.
 His signature style of extreme close-up portraiture has been utilized across his career, whether his subject is a celebrity or Holocaust survivor, encouraging the viewer to draw comparisons “between his subjects, challenging a viewer’s existing notions of celebrity, value, and honesty.”
 Here, a community takes shape from individual stories.
 Schoeller’s portraits are exhibited and collected internationally, as well as part of the permanent collection of the National Portrait Gallery, Smithsonian Institution, Washington, DC.
 Schoeller’s exhibition Survivors: Faces of Life After the Holocaust.
 Photographs by Martin Schoeller, is the inaugural exhibition in the Rita Lowenstein Gallery at the Museum of Jewish Heritage.